-Welcome to Salters’ Hall – an impressive multifunctional venue in the heart of the City
+Welcome to Salters’ Hall – an impressive Grade II listed venue in the heart of the City

 Salters’ Hall is a unique 4,200 sqm Brutalist building that is striking and modern in stature.
 It is now home to The Salters’ Company, a 600-year-old Livery Company and one of London’s Great Twelve Livery Companies.

-Refurbished by de Metz Forbes Architects and re-opened last year, the Hall is a one of the only Livery Halls in the City to have been built in a more contemporary style.
-Salters’ Hall is home to the largest new open landscaped area created in the City since the First World War.
+Refurbished by de Metz Forbes Architects and re-opened in late 2016, the Hall is one of the only Livery Halls in the City to have been built in a more contemporary style, yet still retain a Grade II listed status for the internal spaces.
+Salters’ Hall is home to the newly-refurbished largest landscaped area created in the Square Mile since the First World War.
+The intricate refurbishment and design won Salters’ Hall the coveted RIBA London Regional Award in May 2018.

-The grandeur of a Great Twelve Livery with state of the art facilities is a true marriage of ancient and modern and a perfect combination for a distinctive dining experience.
-Choose between three stunning rooms and a charming, secluded secret garden, an impressive piece of history.
+The grandeur of a Great Twelve Livery mixed with state of the art facilities is a true marriage of ancient and modern, and a perfect combination for a distinctive dining experience.
+Choose between three stunning rooms and a charming, secluded secret garden, all offering an impressive piece of history.

 The venue is accessed through a modern pavilion entrance and found on the fifth floor, commanding a fine view over London Wall and St Paul’s Cathedral.
 Historic artefacts are placed throughout the building pointing to The Salters’ Company’s historic involvement with the salt trade.

 The Main Hall, Court Room and Dining Room all feature honeycomb-pattern carpets, floor-to-ceiling windows and are accessed via a large foyer ‘Salt Lobby’.
 The Salt Lobby is a vaulted corridor modelled on a salt cave, lined with antique salt cellars and a huge block of salt.
-There is the full access to the Lobby and a beautiful staircase, hung with a cascading chandelier, with lights formed from rock-salt crystals.
+There is full access to the Lobby and a beautiful staircase, hung with a cascading chandelier, with lights formed in the style of rock-salt crystals.

 - Corporate and Private Celebrations